GeorgeBacky/AI_AssistantPythonAutomation/README.md

 Register and go to MY APPS  and click to GET an APPID name as you want!

-<h4>YOU MUST EDIT CONFIG FILE TO TEST IT REPLACE THE (example@gmail.com and password) AND IN AI_ASSISTANT FILE MAKE SURE YOU REPLACED THE APP_ID AND THE C:/Users/Example/Desktop/Chromedriver.exe/ </h4>
+<h4>YOU MUST EDIT CONFIG FILE TO TEST IT REPLACE THE (example@gmail.com and password).<BR>YOU MUST EDIT AI_ASSISTANT FILE MAKE SURE YOU REPLACED THE APP_ID AND THE C:/Users/Example/Desktop/Chromedriver.exe/ </h4></br>

+<B>TO INSTALL CHROMEDRIVER:</B> https://chromedriver.chromium.org/downloads